Zafar-Lab/scDREAMER/README.md

 `scDREAMER` suite can be used for:
 1. scDREAMER for an unsupervised integration of multiple batches
 2. scDREAMER-SUP for a supervised integration across multiple batches
-3. scDREAMER-SUP can also be when cell type annotations are missing in the datasets i.e. 10%, 20%, 50%
+3. scDREAMER-SUP can also be when cell type annotations are missing in the datasets i.e., 10%, 20%, 50%
 4. Atlas level and cross-species integration
 5. Large datasets with ~1 million cells